dilEMMA16/plantbebes/content/bebes/jeremiah.md

 weight = 1
 +++

-*Epipremnum aureum* | Devil’s Ivy, golden pothos
+*Epipremnum aureum* | Devil’s Ivy, golden pothos, Ceylon creeper, hunter's robe, ivy arum, silver vine, Solomon Islands ivy, marble queen, taro vine
 <!--more-->

 > reputation of being one of the easiest houseplants to take care of
+>
 >The Pothos is particularly fitting for indoor settings because it is able to filter gaseous toxins like formaldehyde from the air.
 >
 >Its common name, Pothos, comes from the genus is was once classified under: Pothos aureus.
+>
 >SYMPTOM: Wilting plant, dry potting mix
 >CAUSE: Thirsty plant, underwatered
 >
 >SYMPTOM: Yellowing leaves, black stems
 >CAUSE: Overwatered
+>
+>Derived from Greek "epi" (upon) and "premnon" (trunk) referring to how it grows on tree trunks
+>
+>"Aureum" is Latin for "gold"
+>
+>Native habitat is Moorea, a French Polynesian island

 </br>

 #### :sunny:  &nbsp; Sun
 Low-medium
-Bright indirect light best but will tolerate
+Bright indirect light best but will tolerate low light (if not getting enough light, the patterns on the leaves may fade or disappear completely)

 </br></br>